-Firing is the most critical part of the ceramics process because it is the one thing that makes clay durable, hence ceramic.
-Electric kiln firing is one of the most common firing methods because electric pottery kilns are readily available and simple to install.
+Firing clay is the most critical part of the ceramics process because it is the one thing that makes clay durable, hence ceramic.
+Electric kiln firing is one of the most common methods for firing clay because electric pottery kilns are readily available and simple to install.

-In this post, we are sharing some of the principles of firing and getting the best results with electric kilns. –Jennifer Poellot Harnetty, editor.
+In this post, we are sharing some of the principles of firing clay and getting the best results with electric kilns. –Jennifer Poellot Harnetty, editor

 Firing converts ceramic work from weak clay into a strong, durable, crystalline glasslike form.
 Ceramic work is typically fired twice: it is bisque fired and then glaze fired.
 The goal of bisque firing is to convert greenware to a durable, semi-vitrified porous stage where it can be safely handled during the glazing and decorating process.
 It also burns out carbonaceous materials (organic materials in the clay, paper, etc.).
 As the temperature in a kiln rises, many changes take place in the clay.

 Firing Clay - More Science

 Heat in an electric kiln is transferred in three ways: 1.) conduction heat transferred through physical contact 2.) convection heat rising through the air 3.) radiation heat emanating from all the kiln elements Electricity passing through coiled heating elements (made especially for high temperatures) generates radiant heat, which rises and is absorbed by everything in the kiln.